BLUE HORIZON 1261

 Despite how weak he felt, Jiro managed to give the wolf a smirk.
 "I don't wear one when I'm feeling good.
 Why would I wear one now?" he said.

-Merlin wheeled the cougar out into the front room of the Infirmary, but Connie still hadn't put in an appearance.
+Merlin wheeled the cougar out into the front room of the sickbay, but Connie still hadn't put in an appearance.
 Annoyed, he reached for the travel bag he'd put on the counter, and it was then he saw the note.

 "I'm sorry, Captain.
 I can't stick around to hurt anyone else."
 It was unsigned, but he recognized the human's cursive handwriting.